kubepug/kubepug/README.md

 $ kubepug --help
 [...]
 Flags:
+      --as-uid string            UID to impersonate for the operation.
       --cluster string           The name of the kubeconfig cluster to use --context string           The name of the kubeconfig context to use --database string          Sets the generated database location.
 Can be remote file or local (default "https://kubepug.xyz/data/data.json")
-      --error-on-deleted         If a deleted object is found, the program will exit with return code 1 instead of 0.
+      --disable-compression      If true, opt-out of response compression for all requests to the server --error-on-deleted         If a deleted object is found, the program will exit with return code 1 instead of 0.
 Defaults to false
       --error-on-deprecated      If a deprecated object is found, the program will exit with return code 1 instead of 0.
 Defaults to false
       --filename string          Name of the file the results will be saved to, if empty it will display to stdout